SpongePowered/SpongeDocs/source/about/rules.rst

 * Follow Support Guidelines (when they exist) for any issues you may have.

-* Don't abuse the channel (IRC, Forum, etc).
+* Don't abuse the channel (IRC, Forum, Discord, etc).
 This means don't spam, multipost, crosspost, or flood it.
 Be nice and remember that we're all sharing the same virtual space.

 * Try to keep the language at least PG-13.
 We're not your nanny and we're not going to give you grief over the odd curse